Your membership has expired

 Honeysticks Beeswax Crayons

 These have a wonderfully chunky shape to make it easy for small hands to grip and draw.
-They’re made with 100 percent beeswax and food-grade pigments, so they’re safe and nontoxic.
+They’re made with 100 percent beeswax and food-grade pigments, so they’re safe and nontoxic—because yes, your 1-year-old will probably try to take a bite.
 Bonus: The hefty shape also makes these crayons hard to break.

 Play Tunnels

 Take peek-a-boo to the next level with a play tunnel.
-These toys encourage independence and discovery while developing gross motor skills.
+Tunnels can inspire creative play while improving motor and coordination skills and fostering independence and discovery.

 Our Pick